Skip to main content

 Warmup

-Sudden spikes from low to high volume look like spam
+Sudden spikes from low to high volume look like spam to filters

 4. Bounce rate stays under 2% throughout warmup